DistinctiveDevelopment/DD-EXTRACONTROL/README.md

 </p>

 ## Installation
-1. Download the latest release [HERE](https://github.com/DistinctiveDevelopment/DD-PERSISTENTFLASHLIGHT/releases "DD-PERSISTENTFLASHLIGHT Releases")
+1. Download the latest release [HERE](https://github.com/DistinctiveDevelopment/DD-EXTRACONTROL/releases "DD-EXTRACONTROL Releases")
-2. Move the "DD-PERSISTENTFLASHLIGHT" folder to your server resources.
+2. Move the "DD-EXTRACONTROL" folder to your server resources.
-3. Add “DD-PERSISTENTFLASHLIGHT” to your server.cfg with start or ensure
+3. Add “DD-EXTRACONTROL” to your server.cfg with start or ensure
 4. Configure the config
 5. Start the resource or reboot the server